aws-observability/aws-otel-python-instrumentation/CONTRIBUTING.md

 ## Licensing

 See the [LICENSE](LICENSE) file for our project's licensing.
-We will ask you to confirm the licensing of your contribution.
+When contributing code, make sure there are no copyright headers - the code is available for users to copy into their own apps.